Archive for the 'film' Category

 AN ACTRESS WHO JUST WASTED A PART OF HER DAY”

-Cranky read with outraged horror about the casting director who was Twittering nasty comments during an audition.
-One Daryl Eisenberg.
-Sounds like a freak.
+Cranky read with outraged horror about a casting director who was Twittering nasty comments during an audition.
 She was making her personal casting dos and don’ts list while watching performers open their hearts to her.
 She was thinking about her following more that the people in the room.
 The people who spent hours learning something to show her.
 The people that got dressed up to meet her.
 The people who traveled on the Africa hot subway in the New York summer.
-One of her Tweets was; “Multi-tasking.
+One of her Tweets was; “Multitasking.
 Auditioning #50 of the day and sending out an e-mail blast!”
 Nice.
-And tweeting about how listening to the singing made her feel like her “ears were bleeding.”
+So glad they have half your attention.
+Then there was the tweet about how listening to the singing made her feel like her “ears were bleeding.”
+Girlfriend, you don’t belong in the biz.
+You gotta have heart.

-How much does that suck?
-I mean we don’t tweet about THEM.
+We don’t tweet about THEM.
 Because them might give us our next job.
-Even though a lot of them are weirdoes with major personality defects, which are aggravated by the power over people they feel, often leading to advanced megalomania.
+Even though a lot of them are weirdos with major personality defects, which are aggravated by the power over people they feel, often leading to advanced megalomania.
 You know who I’m talking about.
 The ones who act like mean bulldogs just because they can.
 The ones who hate you if you look a little too happy when you walk into the room.

 Like the other day when I had a callback for The Onion News Network.
 I love the Onion.
 I was excited to be a part of it because it is sooooo funny.
 I had the funnest audition.
 The casting director was a doll.
 The woman running the camera was a cutie.
 They were laughing while I did the sides.
 I got clear direction.
 I felt good.